-2. The duties of the Syndicate shall be:

-- (a) to keep under review the accommodation (other than accommodation provided by Colleges) available for members of the University in statu pupillari, persons employed by the University, 1 and academic visitors: - (b) to maintain a register of such accommodation and to provide an advisory service relating to it; - (c) to ensure as far as possible an adequate supply of such accommodation; - (d) to supervise the work of the Accommodation Office. - 3.
-There shall be a University office of Secretary of the Accommodation Syndicate, appointments secretary of and reappointments to which shall be made by an Appointments Committee consisting of the members of the Syndicate in classes (a), (b), (c), (d), and (e).
+- 2. The duties of the Syndicate shall be: - (a) to keep under review the accommodation (other than accommodation provided by Colleges) available for members of the University in statu pupillari, persons employed by the University, and academic visitors; - (b) to maintain a register of such accommodation and to provide an advisory service relating to it; - (c) to ensure as far as possible an adequate supply of such accommodation; - (d) to supervise the work of the Accommodation Office.

+Secretary of the Syndicate.

+- 3. There shall be a University office of Secretary of the Accommodation Syndicate, appointments and reappointments to which shall be made by an Appointments Committee consisting of the members of the Syndicate in classes (a), (b), (c), (d), and (e). - 4.
+The duties of the Secretary shall be: - (a) to attend the meetings of the Syndicate; - Including research workers employed by the University in an unestablished capacity, postdoctoral research workers, and University assistants.

-- 4. The duties of the Secretary shall be: - (a) to attend the meetings of the Syndicate; - (b) to be responsible to the Syndicate for the work of the Accommodation Office; - (c) to report periodically to the Syndicate on the availability of accommodation; - (d) generally to assist the Syndicate in all matters connected with the work of the Syndicate. - 5.
+- (b) to be responsible to the Syndicate for the work of the Accommodation Office; - (c) to report periodically to the Syndicate on the availability of accommodation; - (d) generally to assist the Syndicate in all matters connected with the work of the Syndicate. - 5.
 No business shall be transacted at any meeting of the Syndicate unless the Chair and four other Quorum. members at least are present. - 6.
-The provisions of Special Ordinance A (vii) 5 concerning reserved business shall apply to the Reserved Syndicate and to the Appointments Committee prescribed in Regulation 3 as if they were bodies constituted by Statute. - 7.
+The provisions of Special Ordinance A (viii) 5 concerning reserved business shall apply to the Reserved Syndicate and to the Appointments Committee prescribed in Regulation 3 as if they were bodies constituted by Statute. - 7.
 The Syndicate shall make such reports to the Council as the Council may require.